vje013/darwin-evolve-beta/README.md

 ## Impact

-- Subaru spends $1M/year on HMI customer clinics.
+- Automotive companies like Ford, Tesla, etc spend at least $1M/year on HMI customer clinics.
 Enterprise Evolve replaces that with physics-grounded AI analysis at $0.50 per session.
 - 40+ automotive OEMs in America run similar programs.
 - Chinese, Korean, and Vietnamese OEMs entering the US market have zero customer intelligence infrastructure.
 Enterprise Evolve is the American consumer intelligence layer.
 - TAM extends beyond automotive to any screen-based product team needing continuous customer validation.